+(b) Heavy Varmint Air Rifle.

-- (a) Light Varmint Air Rifle Class is any rifle having only manually and mechanically operated firing mechanism, weighing not more than 10 1/2 pounds (4.762 kg) inclusive of sight.
+AR HV is any rifle having only manually and mechanically operated firing mechanism, a weight restriction of 15lbs is set (6.803kg+28gram allowance = 6.831kg) (including attachments - scopes, muzzle devices, etc.).
 Factory stock or stocks that meet 'Stock Clarification' rules may be used (see APPENDIX F).
-The action can be either spring or pneumatic; air regulators, barrel weights, harmonic tuners or bullet stabilisers are permitted but will be included in the overall weight of gun.
-Air regulators can be used as long as it is integral within the air rifle.
-The air cylinder can be changed as long as it is provided by the Manufacturer as an option/spare to that model.
-Any magnification scope may be used.
-The barrel/ action can be bedded and have the trigger reworked (or replaced).
-Return to battery shall NOT be permitted.
-Power to be restricted to 16.27 Joules or 12 ft lbs maximum.
-Shooting Distance 25m.
-(0.177, 0.2 and 0.22 scores will be plugged by using a 0.22 calibre gauge). - (b) Heavy Varmint Air Rifle is any rifle having only manually and mechanically operated firing mechanism, a weight restriction of 15 lbs is set (6.803kg) (including attachments scopes, muzzle devices, etc).
-Factory stock or stocks that meet 'Stock Clarification' rules may be used (see APPENDIX F).
 Any manual modification may be made to the rifle and any magnification scope may be used.
 Air regulators can be used as long as it is integral within the air rifle.
-Return to battery shall NOT be permitted.
 Muzzle brakes, muzzle flips, barrel weights or Harmonic Tuners are permitted.
-There is no restriction on cylinder size or capacity as long as 27.12 Joules or 20 ft lbs maximum power is retained and it is integral within the rifle.
+There is no restriction on cylinder size or capacity as long as 27.12 Joules or 20ft lbs. maximum power is retained and it is integral within the rifle.
 (Separate Air Cylinders are not allowed, the cylinder must be part of the rifle and the overall weight).
-Shooting Distance 25m.
-(0.177, 0.2 and 0.22 scores will be plugged by using a 0.22 calibre gauge).